-- CPIO Housing Replacement Requirements will require all housing projects participating in the Community Benefits Program to replace lost affordable housing units. - Development Guidelines and Controls for Residential Hotels in the City Center, and Central Industrial Redevelopment Project Areas requires residential hotel proposed for conversion or demolition, replace these units one for one, to ensure there is no net loss of the residential hotel units. - Community Benefit Fund program will extend financial assistance to to buy out or extend expiring affordability covenants that would minimize displacement of low-income households.
+- Housing Replacement Requirements will require all housing projects participating in the Community Benefits Program to replace lost affordable housing units. - Community Benefit Fund program will extend financial assistance to buy out or extend expiring affordability covenants that would minimize displacement of low-income households.